Guidance

 Tax-Free Childcare (TFC) is a government scheme introduced on 21 April 2017 to help working parents with the cost of childcare and will, over time, replace the Armed Forces Childcare Voucher Scheme.
 Parents have the option to open an online account, which they can use to pay for childcare from an accredited and registered provider.

 Parents can visit the Childcare Choices website to register.
-For further information you can visit Tax-Free Childcare (TFC) and you can also use this step by step guide to claiming TFC.
+For further information, visit Tax-Free Childcare (TFC).
+You can also use this step by step guide to claiming TFC.

-Whilst overseas, TFC can only be used at nurseries or childminders that are MOD provided (regulated and inspected).
-DIN 2022DIN01-102 Tax-Free Childcare (TFC) Scheme for eligible working parents (Service personnel) applies (Service personnel only).
+While overseas, TFC can only be used at nurseries or by childminders that are MOD-provided (regulated and inspected).
+DIN - Tax-Free Childcare (TFC) Scheme for eligible working parents applies.

 Claim for Government TFC top up